 Richmont Holdings, a closely held company that invests in consumer brands, is working on its own bid for Avon, according to two people familiar with the matter.

-Avon last month appointed former J&J (JNJ) executive Sherilyn McCoy as chief executive officer to reverse three years of profit declines and complete an investigation into its overseas business practices.
+Avon last month appointed former J&J (JNJ:US) executive Sherilyn McCoy as chief executive officer to reverse three years of profit declines and complete an investigation into its overseas business practices.
 The company and the U.S. Securities and Exchange commission are probing whether executives bribed foreign officials in violation of the Foreign Corrupt Practices Act.

 To contact the reporters on this story: Lauren Coleman-Lochner in New York at firstname.lastname@example.org; Jeffrey McCracken in New York at email@example.com